Geek-a-Byte/Artificial-Intelligence/README.md

-        iV) if a node with the same position as successor  is in the CLOSED list which has a lower f than successor, skip this successor otherwise, add  the node to the open list end (for loop)
+        iV) if a node with the same position as successor  is in the CLOSED list which has a lower f than successor, skip this successor

+        V)  otherwise, add  the node to the open list end (for loop)

     e) push q on the closed list